jesserobbins/ji-renamer/README.md

 If your OpenAI-compatible server returns an error such as ``"'response_format.type' must be 'json_schema' or 'text'"``, the CLI will automatically retry the request with plain text responses while keeping the JSON parsing instructions in the prompt.
 You can also disable JSON mode proactively with `--no-json-mode` (or set `"jsonMode": false` in `~/ai-renamer.json`).

+> **Prompt size control**
+> Smaller-context models can struggle with the detailed metadata that `ai-renamer` supplies.
+Use `--prompt-char-budget=8000` (or your preferred limit) to cap the prompt length, or set the value to `0` to disable trimming entirely.
+The CLI will automatically annotate the prompt when segments are truncated so you know what was omitted.

 ## Command Options
 All CLI flags are persisted to `~/ai-renamer.json`, so you only need to configure them once.
 Run `npx --no-install ai-renamer-local --help` for the full list: